Bloodbat/SanguineMutants/README.md

 ## Aleae

 Based on Mutable Instruments Branches.
 Works as described in the hardware manual.
 Every option is present on the face plate: no need to go context menu diving.

+## Nodi

+Based on Mutable Instruments Braids and Southpole's CornrowsX.
+Exposes every control, some unavailable in other ports.

+## Contextus

+Based on the Renaissance alternative firmware for Braids.
+Exposes every control.